getsentry/sentry-docs/src/collections/_documentation/platforms/python/django.md

 def my_custom_page_not_found_view(*args, **kwargs):
     capture_message("Page not found!", level="error")

-    # return any response here
+    # return any response here, e.g.:
-    # return HttpResponseNotFound("Not found")
+    return HttpResponseNotFound("Not found")
 ```

 The error message you send to sentry will have the usual request data attached.